 But compared to the slightly warmer greige end of things, Graystone holds itself AMAZINGLY well as it relates to undertones.
-While it definitely nods at green, it’s more of a polite nod than a ‘come hither’ one.
-In the above photo, you’ll see Graystone with White Dove trim and Cheating Heart door.
+While it nods at green, it’s more of a polite nod than a ‘come hither’ one.
+In the above photo, you’ll see Graystone with White Dove trim and a Cheating Heart door.

 Look at how much more GREEN shows up to the party in this next foyer with warm white trim and a GORGEOUS wood front door.
 Remember, your room’s EXPOSURE, interior lighting and surrounding finishes play a HUGE part in how a colour is perceived.

 The Best Paint Colors for the INSIDE of Your Front Door